Student Privacy and FERPA/PIPA

 - academic field of study

-NYIT also complies with the Personal Information Protection Policy (PIPA), which applies to students attending NYIT's Vancouver campus in British Columbia, Canada.
+NYIT also complies with the Personal Information Protection Act (PIPA), which applies to students attending NYIT's Vancouver campus in British Columbia, Canada.